Thursday, 2 September 2021

 Derby turned out to be the high tide of the Jacobite advance.
 Although the Hanoverians were unpopular, few Englishmen (or Lowland Scots) had joined Charles' army.
 He wavered, then ordered a retreat to Scotland.

 George II sent an army in pursuit.
-He selected his younger brother William to command it.
-On April 16, 1746 William's soldiers caught up with the Jacobite army at Culloden Moor, near Inverness.
-The ranks of William's army contained many Scots, mostly Lowlanders.
+He selected his son William, Duke of Cumberland to command it.
+On April 16, 1746 Cumberland's soldiers caught up with the Jacobite army at Culloden Moor, near Inverness.
+The ranks of William's army contained many Scots, mostly Lowlanders, but some Highlanders as well.
+In fact, there were more Scots in Cumberland's army than in that of Prince Charles.
 For Scots, this was a civil war.

 The mostly Highland army Charles led had been thinned by desertion and losses.
 His men were hungry, exhausted, and greatly outnumbered.
 Their artillery lacked proper ordinance.
 Nevertheless, he ordered an attack.
 What followed was more of a massacre than a battle, with waves of Highlanders cut to pieces by Hanoverian artillery, musket fire, and bayonets.